-Another common trait of Generation Y is what he called “delayed adulthood,” remarking that this is the first generation for whom it is socially acceptable to hold off marriage until age 30 or after.
-Dorsey also added that this generation feels, in a sense, exceptional.
+Another common trait of Generation Y is what he called “delayed adulthood,” remarking that this is the first generation for whom it is socially acceptable to hold off marriage until age 30-plus.
+Dorsey added that this generation feels, in a sense, exceptional.

 “We all think we’re special and we have a 12th-place ribbon to prove it,” he joked during the talk, which was sponsored by Blue Bird Corporation and ROUSH CleanTech.

-Dorsey also mentioned that Generation Y is the fastest-growing group in school transportation, and then provided some pointers for industry professionals on how to successfully communicate with this group in the workplace, including:
+Dorsey also mentioned that Generation Y is the fastest-growing group in school transportation, and then provided some pointers for industry professionals on how to successfully communicate with millenials in the workplace since they are so visual, including:

 Dorsey reminded everyone that the generational characteristics are not a “box” and that not everyone will have them.